 Statement about the Practicums during Lifespan Integration trainings:

 Each LI training involves three practice sessions.
 Every participant is required to complete all three practices in order to receive credit for the training.
 Therapists who experienced childhood trauma and/or neglect may have undiagnosed dissociative disorders.
 Internal coherence (a “solid enough” self -system) is a necessary quality of every successful LI therapist.
-Dissociative therapists with histories of childhood trauma and/or neglect, who have not yet completed enough of their own personal Lifespan Integration therapy, can sometimes become dysregulated and/or highly activated while viewing and working with the early traumas of other participants.
-These individuals are not appropriate for our LI trainings until after they have experienced their own Lifespan Integration therapy.
+Dissociative therapists with histories of childhood trauma and/or neglect, who have not yet completed enough of their own personal therapy, can sometimes become dysregulated and/or highly activated while viewing and working with the early traumas of other participants.
+These individuals may not be appropriate for our LI trainings until after they have experienced their own Lifespan Integration therapy.

 Cancellation Policy: Tuition will be refunded in full if notice of cancellation is received at least three weeks prior to date of the workshop.
 For cancellations less than three weeks prior to the date of the workshop, tuition will be refunded less a $ 30 cancellation fee.
 Cancellations within 72 hours of the workshop will not be refunded.